 - Try now

-You need to provide an incentive.
+You need to provide an incentive in the decision stage.
 After you have collected their contact information there are various channels to start the communication; email, phone, or, these days, Zoom calls.

 'Free trial' is an Enticing Incentive

-When a customer is deciding if your product is the suitable solution to their problems, getting in touch with the software or service is a common action.
+When a customer is deciding if your product is the suitable solution to their problems, interacting with the software or service is a common action.
 Imagine the situation :

 - Premium trial